 individual approach

-guarantee of 3 years permanent residency in Georgia
+guarantee of 3 years of full support

 european court of human rights strasbourg court council of europe